 Instructions

-• Arrange asparagus around the salmon and sprinkle with salt.
+• Arrange trimmed asparagus around the salmon.
+Season lightly with salt.

-• Take a second lemon and squeeze the juice of it over the salmon and asparagus.
-Drizzle the sheet pan with 1/3 cup extra virgin olive oil.
+• Juice the second lemon and drizzle the juice over the salmon and asparagus.
+Drizzle everything with the 1/3 cup of extra virgin olive oil.

 Nutrition